chromice/ae/README.md

     ]);
 ```

+> **N.B.** The form name must be unique within the context of a single web page.

-You can add individual form fields to the form:
+Once form is created, you can assign individual form fields to it:

 ```php
 $form['name'] = \ae\form\text('Full name')